Press conference provides updates on investigation into Floyd woman’s murder

 "The DNA is all mixed together, and they're going to have to extract this person's DNA from that person's DNA, from Amber's DNA and the other person's DNA," he said.

-Wohlander said he has "nothing but praise" for the KSP's investigation, saying the agency is doing an "amazing job."
+Wohlander had "nothing but praise" for the KSP's investigation, saying the agency is doing an "amazing job."
 He said there have been "a couple dozen" search warrants issued and executed, and that detectives are looking at cell phones, computers, text messages, GPS and cell tower information as part of the investigation.

 Wohlander said his "biggest concern" is the 911 dispatch center in Prestonsburg, which has been criticized concerning calls that might have been made prior to Spradlin's murder but were not dispatched to law enforcement.